 Abraham Lincoln, March 4, 1865.

-The VA Motto “to care for him who shall have borne the battle and for his widow, and his orphan,” is taken from Lincoln’s speech which affirms the government’s duty to take care of those who, during war time, have been injured or lost their lives, and to take care of their families.
-The Veteran’s benefits attorneys at The Florida Firm will help you receive the benefits your deserve.
+The VA motto “to care for him who shall have borne the battle and for his widow, and his orphan,” is taken from Lincoln’s speech which affirms the government’s duty to take care of those who, during war time, have been injured or lost their lives, and to take care of their families.
+The Veterans Benefits attorneys at Colling Gilbert Wright & Carter will help you recover the benefits your deserve.

 The process, however, is not an easy one.
 The application process for Veterans’ Benefits is extremely complex and requires a great deal of supporting documentation in order for a claim to be successful.
 Furthermore, many people are not aware that they may qualify for benefits under various VA programs through their own service or that of a spouse.